Visa Options for Studying in New Zealand – Students Visa

 Depending on your visa condition, you may be able to work full-time over the holidays.

-• You must have an offer from the university or any other recognized educational provider.
-The offer states that you are welcomed to the university as a student and can avail education from there.
+• You must have an offer from the university or any other recognised educational provider.
+The offer states that you are welcome to the university as a student and can avail yourself of the education there.

-• You must have your valid passport and passport size photograph.
+• You must have your valid passport and a passport-size photograph.

-• You will need to present a proof of funds of at least $15,000 per year which ensures that you will cover up your expenses while living in New Zealand.
+• You will need to present proof of funds of at least $15,000 per year, which ensures that you will be able to cover your expenses while living in New Zealand.

-• You will need to show a copy of your air ticket to home and enough proof of funds that you may buy one if necessary.
+• You will need to show a copy of your air ticket to your home and provide sufficient proof of funds to purchase one if necessary.

 • You will need to provide a guarantee of your accommodation if you are below the age of 18.